saranshbansal/learn-aws/NOTES_COMPUTE_EBS_AUTOSCALING.md

 # Amazon EC2 Auto Scaling
 Amazon EC2 Auto Scaling helps you ensure that you have the correct number of Amazon EC2 instances available to handle the load for your application.

-Auto Scaling is a region-specific service.
+- Auto Scaling is a region-specific service.

-Auto Scaling can span multiple AZs within the same AWS region.
+- Auto Scaling can span multiple AZs within the same AWS region.

-Auto Scaling can be configured from the Console, CLI, SDKs and APIs.
+- Auto Scaling can be configured from the Console, CLI, SDKs and APIs.

-Auto Scaling works with ELB, CloudWatch and CloudTrail.
+- Auto Scaling works with ELB, CloudWatch and CloudTrail.

-You can determine which subnets Auto Scaling will launch new instances into.

-Auto Scaling will try to distribute EC2 instances evenly across AZs.
+- Auto Scaling will try to distribute EC2 instances evenly across AZs.

-Amazon EC2 Auto Scaling offers high availability (HA) when instances are launched into at least two Availability Zones.
+- Amazon EC2 Auto Scaling offers high availability (HA) when instances are launched into at least two Availability Zones.

 ## Launch Configuration
 Launch configuration is the template used to create new EC2 instances and includes parameters such as instance family, instance type, AMI, key pair, and security groups.